Our 26th Year!

 *Membership cards or passes for UBC Botanical Garden Members, UNA members, affiliated organizations and Groupons are not accepted in lieu of the $5 admission fee.

 There will be NO parking at UBC Botanical Garden.
 Please park at the West Parkade or Fraser River Parkade.
-There is there is a free shuttle bus from the UBC Campus West Parkade and Fraser River Parkade beginning at 9:30 am and running every 20 minutes.
+There is a free shuttle bus from the UBC Campus West Parkade and Fraser River Parkade beginning at 9:30 am and running every 15 minutes.
 The last shuttle leaves the Festival at 4:45 pm.

 The Garden is serviced by the #49 UBC/Metrotown bus or the #C20 UBC Shuttle.
 Please check the Translink website for up-to-date bus schedules.